 Disadvantages of Subcontractors:

-- They do not work under you and hence you cannot exercise full control over them
+- They do not work under you and hence you cannot exercise full control over the

-- You cannot expect them to have the same commitment and loyalty towards you as full-time employees or general contractors
+- Do not expect them to have the same commitment and loyalty towards you as full-time employees or GCs

 - Tax implications are different when you are working with a subcontractor